ansible/dispatcherd/README.md

 You have a postgres server configured and a python project.
 You will use dispatcher to trigger a background task over pg_notify.
 Both your *background dispatcher service* and your *task publisher* process must have python configured so that your task is importable.
+Instructions are broken into 3 steps:

+1. **Library** - Configure dispatcher, mark the python methods you will run with it
+2. **Dispatcher service** - Start your background task service, it will start listening
+3. **Publisher** - From some other script, submit tasks to be ran

+In the "Manual Demo" section, an runnable example of this is given.

 #### Library